longhorn/website/content/docs/1.6.0/references/settings.md

 When this setting is checked, the Longhorn Manager will allow scheduling new replicas of a volume to the same disks as existing healthy replicas.

-When this setting is un-checked, Longhorn Manager will not allow scheduling new replicas of a volume to the same disks as existing healthy replicas.
+When this setting is un-checked, Longhorn Manager will forbid scheduling new replicas of a volume to the same disks as existing healthy replicas.

 > **Note:**
 >   - Even if the setting is "true" and disk sharing is allowed, Longhorn will seek to use a different disk if possible, even if on the same node.
+>   - This setting is superseded if replicas are forbidden to share a zone or a node by either of the other Soft Anti-Affinity settings.

 #### Replica Auto Balance